Tibet Travel Weather & Packing Guide (2026 Edition) | CITS

 Difference in temperature between Lhasa and Tibet throughout the year.

-Q: What is the temperature in Tibet throughout the year?
+Q: What are the approximate temperatures in Tibet throughout the year?

-- Autumn (September-November): 5°C to 20°C, comfortable in September, gradually getting colder after October.
+- Autumn (September–November): 5°C to 20°C, comfortable in September, gradually cooling after October.

-Q: Is it hot in Tibet in summer?
+Q: Does Tibet get very hot in summer?

-- Summer: short sleeves + sun jacket + thin down (at night).
+- Summer: Short sleeves + UV-protection jacket + light down jacket (for evenings).

-- Spring and Autumn: jersey + knit shirt + pants.
+Spring & Autumn: Windproof jacket + knit sweater + long pants.

-- Winter: thick down + wool pants + snow boots + gloves, scarf, earmuffs.
+- Winter: Heavy down jacket + wool pants + snow boots + gloves, scarf, and earmuffs.

 Q:When is the rainy season in Tibet?
-Do I need to bring rain gear?
+Do I need rain gear?

-A: The rainy season is in July and August, and most of the rain falls at night, so traveling during the day will not have much effect.
-However, it is advisable to bring a lightweight raincoat or waterproof jacket in case of sudden rainfall.
+A: The rainy season mainly occurs in July and August, with most rainfall at night, so daytime travel is usually unaffected.
+However, bringing a lightweight raincoat or waterproof jacket is recommended in case of sudden rain.

 China International Travel Service-China2Go (CITS)